bschnitz/ToolBox/README.md

 #### WHERE TO GET DOCUMENTATION

-Use

-    ```vim
-    :help toolbox
-    ```

-from within vim, or look at the source code directly, as it is well commented.
+Use `:help toolbox` from within vim (after installation), or look at the source code directly, as it is well commented.

 #### LICENSE